mdefy/markdown-editor-core/README.md

 To apply a customized theme with the name "example"

-- specify `{ theme: 'example' }` in the Markdown Editor Options,
+- specify `{ theme: 'example' }` in the `MarkdownEditorOptions`,
 - define the CSS class `.cm-s-example` in a CSS file, and
 - make sure to load the CSS file with your app.

 With such a theme you can customize _CodeMirror_'s visual appearance and behavior.
 For further details visit the [dedicated section](https://codemirror.net/doc/manual.html#styling) on _CodeMirror_.

-If you only want to extend the default theme, you can either define new stylings for the class `.cm-s-default` and make sure that the "default" theme is applied or you can create your own additional theme and specify two themes in the Markdown Editor Options: `{ theme: 'default additional-theme' }`.
+If you only want to extend the default theme, you can either define new stylings for the class `.cm-s-default` and make sure that the "default" theme is applied or you can create your own additional theme and specify two themes in the `MarkdownEditorOptions`: `{ theme: 'default additional-theme' }`.

 ### How to change the markup styling (e.g. heading, bold, ...)